 To register with the practice you will need to complete form GMS1 which you collect from reception and anyone aged 18 or over must provide 2 original proof of identity documents.
 We need photo ID (eg passport or driving licence) and address ID (eg bank statement, credit card statement or utility bill (but not mobile phone bill).
 We will then process the registration In addition we ask all new patients to complete a New Patient Questionnaire which gives us useful information pending the arrival of the medical records.
 We also offer a simple health check ie blood pressure, urine testing with one of the nurses or healthcare assistants.

-If you are having trouble registering for the online service we can help you but you will need to come into the surgery.
+If you are having trouble registering for the online service we can help you but you will need to come into the surgery after 11.30am.
 Please advise us if this is a problem for you.

 We are expanding this service and we are now able to offer it to all patients.
 Parents can register children under 16, but any patient aged 16 and over must register in person.